arun-esh/travelx/README.md

 ## Backend

+### Datasource

+For this project we use the data shared by [MongoDB](https://www.mongodb.com/docs/atlas/sample-data/sample-airbnb/).
+The data provided by MongoDB is a sample data from AirBnB's open source data ([link](http://insideairbnb.com/get-the-data/)).

 ### Database

 We used mongoDB as database for this project which is a non-relational database.
 Here is the schema for user collection.
 Used mostly `type: string`, but there are other types as well.
 Check out the schema for **products** which has variety of types for its fields.
 If there is a`Required` field that means we have to add this info, otherwise we will see the appropriate error notification.

 **Example**: In case,  `name:` is not provided, then it will alert the user to provide the name with `message:` `Please tell us your name!`